The Whistle Pig Treasure Hunt

 Although those clues have not led to anything solid (afaik), as of yet, there was a decoded message found within the last chapter of the book.
 It leaves little doubt a sentence of the text, which stated ‘aligning all the firsts’, was intended as a hint.
 The final meaning of the message, of course, continues to be debated.
 This message is found in the chapter entitled The Bow that consists of thirty-eight sentences.
 Taking the first letter of each of these lines spells out the following instructions:

 BARE THE CROSS

 Suggestions for use have been shared.
 The most promising one was posted on the Quest4treasure website by username Supermanuf.
 It is believed there are many references pointing to Pittsburgh, Pa.
 Supermanuf realized two street names surrounding the Mellon Arena (the possible Fruit in the message), are Crosstown Blvd and Centre Ave.
 He showed if one were to ‘bare the cross’ (crosstown blvd), leave the center (centre ave.), one could ‘find the fruit’ (Mellon Arena).
 It’s a convincing possibility.
 If the message did lead a person to the Mellon Arena, it is likely the key will never be found (since the arena has now been taken down).

 The Whistle Pig’s Shadow

-However, even though the above application for the message leaves the possibility for never finding the actual key, the puzzle remains open to explore.
-An exact position of the key had not been solved, if the above was correct (and it may not be), and must still be hidden within the stories of the book.
-There continue to be many shadow’s lurking in The Whistle Pig, and these are ones which certainly continue to attract the determined seeker.
+However, the above might not be correct, and even if it is, the puzzle remains open to explore, as an exact position for the key had not been solved, and so must still be hidden within the stories of the book.
+There continues to be many shadow’s lurking in The Whistle Pig, and these are ones which certainly continue to attract the determined seeker.
 Challenging one self, while learning, is one of the great pleasures of life.